 Dogs Who Show Their Belly are Submissive

 Submission and dominance are fluid in my experience.
 I’ve never seen a social animal be one or the other all of the time and in all circumstances.
 Puppies learn from other dogs.
-A dog may learn that lying on their back for a playmate makes that playmate back off.
-Another dog with a different play style may see this position as in invitation to play more.
+A dog may learn that lying on their back for a playmate makes that playmate back off while another learns this position as in invitation to play more.

 Sometimes dogs do roll over to show their vulnerability and to avoid confrontation.
 It’s just not always the reason all dogs do it, all of the time.